zc/s3blobserver/README.rst

 When serving blobs, we look:

-- in cache first,
+- where blobs are committed,

-- then local disk, where blobs are committed, and finally,
+- then in cache, and finally,

 - if a blob isn't found in cache or disk, we download it into the cache from s3 and then serve it from cache.